flux-framework/rfc/spec_27.rst

 Each ANNOTATE response and the SUCCESS response (if it contains annotations) SHALL update the dictionary according to the following rules:

+- If a key exists and is a dictionary, and the new value is a dictionary, the rules below SHALL be applied to the dictionary recursively.

 - If a key exists, its value SHALL be replaced with the new value.

 - If a key exists and the new value is JSON null, the key SHALL be removed.